likexian/selfca/README.md

 Creating your own certificate authority and generating self-signed SSL certificates.

-You can directly using the binary distributions selfca, follow [selfca release tool](cmd/selfca).
+You can directly using the binary distributions of selfca, follow [selfca release tool](cmd/selfca).

 ## Features

 - Easy to use
 - No openssl required
-- Reuse CA certificate
+- Reuse of CA certificate

 ## Installation